jeromegn/DocumentUp/README.md

 Right now that's the only strategy, for the sake of simplicity.

+### Manual Recompile

+Visit `http://documentup.com/username/repository/recompile` to manually tell the server to recompile your readme.

+Useful when changes are made to the stylesheets on the server but the compilation hasn't been triggered for a while.

 ### Configuration

 Add a `documentup.json` file to the root of your repository.
 Refer to the [options](#options) section below for its contents.
 Feel free to consult this repository's [`documentup.json`](https://github.com/jeromegn/DocumentUp/blob/master/documentup.json)